Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

 ## Prerequisites

-This repository contains the code accompanying the paper "Safe Policy Improvement Approacheson Discrete Markov Decision Processes" (authors anononymous due to reviewing requirements), which investigates safe reinforcement learning by building on the paper "Safe Policy Improvement with Soft Baseline Bootstrapping" by Nadjahi et al. [1] and their code https://github.com/RomainLaroche/SPIBB.
+This repository contains the code accompanying the paper "Safe Policy Improvement Approaches on Discrete Markov Decision Processes" (authors anononymous due to reviewing requirements), which investigates safe reinforcement learning by building on the paper "Safe Policy Improvement with Soft Baseline Bootstrapping" by Nadjahi et al. [1] and their code https://github.com/RomainLaroche/SPIBB.